 Ensure a Safe Transaction: Selling to an established reseller has considerable advantages with regard to safety.
 If there is an agreement regarding the transaction terms, ask the buyer for a binding contract.
 Resellers, like Madison Avenue Couture, will provide an insured label for shipping the bag.
 If selling to an individual, the transaction should be in person in a public place, such as a bank.
 If the sale is online, use a secure platform for the transaction to protect both parties.

 Once the transaction is completed and you have received payment, you can use the funds to buy a new handbag, take a trip, pay some bills, or something else.
 Enjoy!

 Selling or Consigning with Madison Avenue Couture

 When you sell your designer handbag to Madison Avenue Couture, you are entering into an agreement with genuine experts in authenticating and selling these extraordinary pieces.
 You know you won’t get scammed and that your bag will be treated with white-glove care at all times.

-We prefer to buy new bags and consign pre-loved bags.
-We offer a higher payout on consigned bags, but you will not collect payment until the item is sold.
+We prefer to buy new bags and consign preloved bags.
+We offer a higher payout on consigned bags, but you will only collect payment once the item is sold.

 The process for selling designer handbags for cash with Madison Avenue Couture is simple.

 Visit our Sale/Consign page to start the process.
-We have a short form for describing your bag, including photos, and any price expectations.
+We have a short selling form for describing your bag, including photos and any price expectations.
 We will contact you within 48 hours with an estimate.

-If you like our estimate, we will send you a contract and a label for shipping.
+If you like our estimate, we will send you a contract and a shipping label.
 We are happy to pay for the shipping and insurance.
 Securely package your bag and send it to us.

-In terms of security, ease, and speed of payment, Madison Avenue Couture is the best place to sell designer bags in mint or excellent condition.
+In terms of security, ease, and speed of payment, Madison Avenue Couture is the best place to sell designer bags in new/never work and mint condition.
 We look forward to doing business with you.